Eficent/account-taxjar/account_taxjar/README.rst

 * Go to Invoicing > Sales > Customer Invoice and create an entry.

-* You must ensure that selected customer has an associated Fiscal Position and this one is a Nexus one, otherwise no TaxJar Calculation will be executed.
+* You must ensure that selected customer has an associated Fiscal Position and this one is a Nexus one, otherwise TaxJar Calculation won't be executed.

-* Select a Product that has an TaxJar Category associated.

 Taxes will automatically generate when Invoice is validated or using action Update taxes with TaxJar.